(Marie's the Name) His Latest Flame

 "(Marie's the Name) His Latest Flame" is a song recorded in a hit version by Elvis Presley and published by Elvis Presley Music in 1961.
-It was written by Doc Pomus and Mort Shuman and first recorded by Del Shannon on the album Runaway With Del Shannon, which was released in June 1961.
+It was written by Doc Pomus and Mort Shuman and first recorded by Del Shannon on the album Runaway with Del Shannon, which was released in June 1961.

 Elvis Presley recording

-The more successful and well-known recording by Elvis Presley was released in August 1961.
+The more successful and well-known recording is by Elvis Presley and was released in August 1961.
 The relatively intense tune, featuring a Bo Diddley beat, performed well on both pop and easy listening stations, reaching No. 4 on the Billboard Hot 100, and No. 2 on the Easy Listening chart, based (at the time) on the Top 100.
 However, the single's Hot 100 chart run was atypical of a Top Ten hit.
-In the autumn of 1961 it shot from 22 to 4, then dropped to 10, then 26, all within the space of four weeks.
+In the fall of 1961, it shot from 22 to 4, then dropped to 10, then 26, all within the space of four weeks.
 The single (a double A-side with "Little Sister", as in the States) spent four weeks at No. 1 on the UK Singles Chart — one of Presley's nine UK chart-toppers between 1960 and 1962.

+Other versions

+The Smiths released a medley of the song with Rusholme Ruffians (from the album Meat Is Murder) as a live track on the 1988 album Rank, often seen as one of the highlights of the album.